 You are still you.
 I am still me, the pre-baby me.
 I’m just a fuller (literally and figuratively) version of that me.
 I cannot be me without them.
 My body is physically altered by them (even down to their DNA still residing inside me after giving birth).
-My brain is constantly on a treadmill of thoughts about themwho has to pee
+My brain is constantly on a treadmill of thoughts about them

 when did i last nurse

 do they need a snack or should i leave them alone